-The bad news is the flea & tick medicines being sold by our veterinarians are dangerous toxic chemical pesticides- this chemical cocktails are being put into our pet’s sensitive little systems, without through about side effects
+The bad news is the flea and tick medicines being sold by our veterinarians are dangerous toxic chemical pesticides- this chemical cocktails are being put into our pet’s sensitive little systems, without through about side effects

 The good news? - A healthy dog with a great immune system can resist parasites as a general rule.

 So the most important thing you can do to prevent fleas is boost immunity.
 It comes come to a species appropriate raw diet, minimal stress, a lot of love, regular exercise and grooming and adding immune boosting supplements when needed- including colloidal silver.